 - No pushchairs inside the building

 - Please wear sensible shoes, preferably flat or low heels.

-Medieval Mayhem Weekend - 12 & 13 October.
-Join us at this fabulous medieval building as Buckingham's Retinue re-enactment group bring the house to life as it might have been at the end of the 1400s, with knights and crafts, cooking, games and dancing and more.
+Manor House Alive - Medieval Mayhem Weekend - 12 & 13 October 11am-4pm.
+Join us at this fabulous medieval building as Buckingham's Retinue re-enactment group bring the house to life as it might have been in the mid- 1400s, with knights and ladies, crafts, cooking, games, weaponry display and dancing and more - with the Lord of the Manor taking his place in the Lord's chair to hear local cases as the law courts and being served at the top table.
+With plenty of activities for young visitors too.
 Look back nearer the time for full details.
-A fascinating weekend bringing history to life!
+A fascinating weekend bringing history to life! £1 entry per person.

 Garden Maintenance Group: The 1st Wednesday of every month starting April, 10am-1pm, Could you spare a few hours a month towards the upkeep of the Manor House grounds?
 Our 13th Century grounds require on-going care to keep them at a high standard so they can be enjoyed by all of our many visitors, and we need your help to do this!
 Come and help and become part of a passionate and friendly team!
 All basic tools will be provided as well as light refreshments.
 Areas of maintenance will include: - The Moat - Car Park, - Pathways - Herb Garden, Call us on 0121 588 2985 to register your interest.